Luton Town F.C.–Watford F.C. rivalry: The Football League

-Matches occurred regularly in this division until 1937, when Luton were promoted.
-A Southern Professional Floodlit Cup meeting in 1956–57 was won 4–3 by Luton at Kenilworth Road, and was the only meeting until Luton dropped back to the Third Division for 1963–64.
+Matches occurred regularly in this division until 1937, when Luton Town were promoted to the Second Division.
+A Southern Professional Floodlit Cup meeting during the 1956–57 season was won 4–3 by Luton at Kenilworth Road, and was the only meeting until Luton dropped back to the Third Division for the 1963–64 season.
 Luton were nearly relegated again, but in the last home game of the season, against Watford, Luton won 2–1 to both ensure survival and deny Watford promotion.
 Luton were relegated to the Fourth Division a year later, with Watford winning both matches held over a two-day period at Christmas.
 The game at Kenilworth Road finished 4–2 to Watford, and two days later Watford won 2–0 at Vicarage Road.
-Luton were not promoted again until 1967–68, so there were no matches until then.
+Luton were not promoted to the Third Division again until the 1967–68 season, thus placing the derby on hold.

 Growth in prominence

 The 1968–69 season saw Watford promoted as champions of the Third Division, having led the division for almost the entire season.
 This led to the crowd violence associated with the fixture growing in prominence, and Watford won the first league clash with Luton that season 1–0 at Vicarage Road.
 The return match at Kenilworth Road was originally intended to take place on Boxing Day, but was abandoned due to fog with the game tied at 1–1.
 The game was eventually played after several postponements on 30 April 1969, by which time Watford had already been promoted as champions.
-The match was a bloodbath, and three players were sent off – two from Luton, one from Watford – as Luton won 2–1.
-After the game came incidents between the fans in St Albans, a town between Luton and Watford home to fans of both sides.
+The match resulted in Luton winning 2–1, and saw three players sent off, two from Luton, one from Watford.
+After the game, incidents occurred between fans in St Albans, a town between Luton and Watford, home to fans of both sides.
 Luton were promoted to the Second Division a year later to keep the fixture going.
-However, Watford's relegation in 1971–72 ended it once more.
+However, Watford's relegation at the end of the 1971–72 season ended it once more.